Dance + Pole Artist / choreographer / movement director

 "Simple tap, ballet and 'freestyle' were on offer in the 400 year old, dusty church hall, but it gave me those first few moments of performance that sparked my creative ambitions.

-I studied contemporary and neoclassical dance techniques while touring the Midlands.
+I studied contemporary and neoclassical dance techniques while touring the Midlands and to the Edinburgh Festival.
 I performed works from (then) upcoming choreographers Morgann Runacre-Temple (Ballet Ireland), Regina Wielingen (Rambert) and also Jamie.
-We received rave reviews at the world reknowned, Edinburg Fringe Festival until in 2008 I decided to audition for the prestigious London Contemporary Dance School, a.k.a 'The Place'...and to my surprise (and to Nia's delight), got in!
+In 2008 I auditioned for the prestigious London Contemporary Dance School, a.k.a 'The Place'...and to my surprise (and to Nia's delight), got in!

 "'The Place' gave me all and everything I never knew I needed to know about contemporary dance.
-We had the pleasure of working with some of the finest contemporary directors and choreographers, including Richard Alston, (resident dance company to The Place), Tom Dale, Ben Duke of 'Lost Dog Dance Company' and most notably Daniel Kramer (King Kong), for whom I performed for in 'Pictures from an Exhibition' at The Young Vic.
+We had the pleasure of working with some of the finest contemporary directors and choreographers, including Richard Alston, Tom Dale, Ben Duke and most notably Daniel Kramer (King Kong), for whom I performed for in 'Pictures from an Exhibition' at The Young Vic.

-Shortly before I graduated, I received a call from Romanian director Horia Suru, who'd I'd met working in France a couple of years before.
-He asked me to come to some old (but rather lovely) 20th century theatre in Braila, Romania (Teatru Maria Filotti) to choreograph a new theatre production of an 1969 film, 'To Sir, With Love' or 'Domnului Profesor, Cu Dragoste' as it would be called, because of course it would be all Romanian.
-So, I managed to make special arrangements with LCDS to take leave and create this spectacular.
+Shortly before I graduated, I received a call from Romanian director Horia Suru, who'd I'd met during a project in France a couple of years before.
+He asked me to come to Braila, Romania (Teatru Maria Filotti) to choreograph a new theatre production of 1969 film, 'To Sir, With Love' or 'Domnului Profesor, Cu Dragoste' as it would be called.

-I didn't speak Romanian then, but working with 16 young school kids and a handful of Romania's best theatre actors was an extraordinary experience.
+I didn't speak Romanian then, but working with 16 young school kids and a handful of Romanian dramaic actors was an extraordinary experience.
 We premiered in October 2011, and due to rave reviews (see here) and high demand, the show ran for 2 years.

 Thanks to that experience, and during this time being shortlisted for Matthew Bournes New Adevntures Choreographic Award, I was fully confident in creating my first professional full length solo work 'UNSOUND'.
 Adapted from Hunter S. Thompson's 'Fear and Loathing in Las Vegas', I presented it back in familiar territory - The Place's annual Resolution! platform in February 2012.
 It received positive reviews and it was around this time that I successfully auditioned for Franco Dragone's 'The House Of Dancing Water'.
 So whilst in waiting, I teamed up with my old uni friend, John Ross as assistant choreographer on 'EPIDEMIC' - produced by 'The Old Vic, New Voices'.
 It brought together one of most amazingly diverse team of professional actors and passionate volunteers, to merge together a story facing obesity and mental illness that was “Simply above and beyond expectations.
 Superb!”

-Finally, in July of 2012, I packed my suitcase to take the Eurostar to a tiny town called Lint in Belgium and began on my new voyage into the unknown.
+Finally, in July of 2012, I packed my suitcase to take the Eurostar to a tiny town called Lint in Belgium and began on my new voyage into the unknown world of Circus.

 I walked into the enormous training facility and nearly shed a tear to see four shockingly strong boys flying above my head to the sounds of the 'Staps' Act.
 We trained for full PADI Scuba licences, diving from 8 meters and strength and conditioning that no dancer would normally undertake.